-Traveling in the desert is a whole different ballgame than traveling the rest of the American West.
-To make sure that your desert adventure is a success, check out this list of travel tips.
+Traveling in the desert is a different ballgame than traveling the rest of the American West.
+To ensure your desert adventure is a success, check out this list of travel tips.

 When To Go – In most cases, spring and fall are the best times to visit the desert.
-It just goes, without saying, that it’s too hot in the summer.
-In the Mojave, desert temperatures can be very cold in the winter and consistently in excess of 100 °F in the summer and early fall.
-In the late winter and early spring, strong winds are common in excess of 25 mph, with gusts of 75 mph or more are not uncommon.
+It just goes without saying that it is too hot in the summer.
+In the Mojave, desert temperatures can be freezing in the winter and consistently over 100 °F in the summer and early fall.
+In the late winter and early spring, strong winds are common over 25 mph, with gusts of 75 mph or more are not uncommon.
 In Death Valley, temperatures of 130°F are frequent.

-Off-Road Adventures – Make sure you know where you’re going as it’s easy to get lost in the desert.
+Off-Road Adventures – Make sure you know where you’re going, as getting lost in the desert is easy.
 Before striking out on backcountry roads or hiking along trails, it’s a good idea to consult with park rangers.
 Road and trail conditions change quickly and often – they can tell what the current conditions are.
 Plus, someone will have a general idea of where you are.
 In hot weather, it is advised to stay on the main paved roads since they are patrolled periodically.

-Drinking-Water – Carry at least one gallon per day/person of drinking water.
+Drinking Water – Carry at least one gallon per day/person of drinking water.
 Plastic containers work better than metal containers or water bags.
-While drinking water can be obtained at several places in desert parks, you cannot rely on this, as some water sources must be purified before it is suitable to drink.
+While drinking water can be obtained at several places in desert parks, you cannot rely on this, as some water sources must be purified before drinking.
 If you are relying on a spring that is listed on a map, when you arrive there, it might be dried up.
 In fact, it’s probably a good idea to follow the minimum guidelines for one gallon/person/day, but it wouldn’t hurt to have a little extra.
-Don’t ignore this guideline if you’re just traveling across the desert by car.
-Any number of things could happen and you need to have a stocked up water supply.
+Don’t ignore this guideline if traveling across the desert by car.
+Any number of things could happen, and you need a stocked-up water supply.

-Stay out of Mines – Dotted throughout the desert, you may stumble upon or see an old mine that is awfully tempting to explore.
+Stay out of Mines – Dotted throughout the desert, you may stumble upon or see an old mine that is tempting to explore.
 Don’t!!
-Areas near mines often conceal deep shafts where the timbers in its tunnels are rotten.
-One bad step and you could wind up at the bottom of one of these deep shafts.
+Areas near mines often conceal deep shafts where the timbers in their tunnels are rotten.
+One wrong step, and you could wind up at the bottom of one of these deep shafts.
 Mines and tunnels may also be filled with flammable and poisonous gases.
-Though authorities are doing the best that they can to fill in these abandoned mines, dozens of people are injured and killed each year by stumbling into these old mines.
+Though authorities are doing their best to fill in these abandoned mines, dozens of people are injured and killed each year by stumbling into these old mines.

 Thunderstorms – Quick and violent thunderstorms are not uncommon in the desert.
 Keep your eye on the sky – even when you can only see the storm in the distance.
 Flash flooding in canyons, washes, and gullies are frequent.
-If you see lightning or a developing storm anywhere near you, stay out of these areas.
+Stay out of these areas if you see lightning or a developing storm anywhere near you.

 Automobile Care – You cannot take too many precautions for your automobile before traveling through the desert.
 Here is a list of things to think about: